-# Convert a character vector to factor
+# Convert character to factor with custom level order

 df <- data.frame(

-gender = c("male", "female", "male", "female")
+gender = c("male", "female", "male", "female"),

 )

-df$education <- factor(
+df$education <- factor(df$education,

-levels = c("high school", "bachelors", "masters", "phd")
+levels = c("high school", "bachelors", "masters", "phd"))

 levels(df$education)